telosnetwork/telos-decide/docs/ContractAPI.md

 ## Committee Actions

-The following actions are used for creating and managing committees.

 ### ACTION `regcommittee()`

-Register a new committee and populate it with initial seats.
-Requires the authority of the registree.
+Registers a new committee and populates it with initial seats.

+- name `committee_name`: the name of the new commitee.

+- string `committee_title`: the title of the committee.

+- symbol `treasury_symbol`: the treasury symbol that the committee will belong to.

+- vector(name) `initial_seats`: a list of initial seat names to add to the committee.

+- name `registree`: the name of the account registering the committee and paying the registration fee.

 Required Fee: `100 TLOS`

-- `committee_name` is the name of the new commitee.

-- `committee_title` is the title of the committee.

-- `treasury_symbol` is the treasury symbol that the committee will belong to.

-- `initial_seats` is a vector of initial seat names to add to the committee.

-- `registree` is the name of the account registering the committee.
+Required Authority: `registree`

 ```
 cleos push action trailservice regcommittee '["jedicouncil", "Telos Jedi Council", "2,TEST", ["seat1", "seat2"], "testaccountc"]' -p testaccountc